fybrik/openmetadata-connector/README.md

 - [utils](utils): Includes utility methods used in the connector code
 - [vault](vault): Includes methods to obtain a token and secrets from Vault
 - [conf](conf): Contains a sample configuration file
-- [client-swagger](client-swagger): The OpenMetadata API Specification, used to OpenMetadata client code in the golang language.
+- [client-swagger](client-swagger): The OpenMetadata API Specification, used to generate OpenMetadata client code in the golang language.
 This directory contains the original YAML file and a modified YAML file to fix the auto-generated code